RIPE@2026

 Conference

 The 13th biennial RIPE conference will take place in Taipei, Taiwan, from 20-23 October 2026.
-It will be sponsored by the Taiwan Public Television
+It will be sponsored by the Taiwan Public Television Service Foundation (PTS) and hosted by the School of Communication at National Chengchi University in Taipei.
+Our theme focuses on the Politics and Public Service Media (PSM).

 Many have observed that politics are an inevitable aspect of public service media policy with significant implications for practice.
 PSB was established partly on a political foundation in the early decades of 20thcentury, mainly in Europe, with a mission to serve people as citizens rather than consumers, to preserve and promote cultural diversity, to care about the interests of disadvantaged and minority groups, and above all to maintain an independent stance vis a vis both the state and market.
 Today, PSB has become PSM and is challenged by digitalization, platformization, international media companies, escalating costs for content rights, especially in sports, public value testing requirements, and uneven competitive performance.
 Promoting cultural diversity and encouraging tolerance across sociocultural aspects are under attack by far-right political movements.